e1miran/Now-Playing-Serato/docs/templatevariables.rst

 Arrays
 ^^^^^^

-Fields that are may be multi-valued (e.g., genre) will be merged into one.
+Fields that are might be multi-valued (e.g., genre) will be merged into one.

 Undefined
 ^^^^^^^^^